Back in June I had a Tesla Powerwall2 installed, one of the first in Australia. It’s been three months, and going well, so herewith an update.

 Installs are slowly proceeding – you might get one in early 2018 if you reserve now – the initial holdup was the availability of Telstra-enabled Gateways, and now it’s shortages of batteries.
 Three-phase homes are still limited to PW2 installs on one phase as the three-phase Gateways are not yet available.

-I can completely avoid peak power and often have some left in the PW2 the next morning, even at the end of Winter.
+I often have some left in the PW2 the next morning, even at the end of Winter.
 The PW2 charges by midday, and the rest of the day’s solar generation is exported, offsetting the grid-connect charge.

 On a sunny day. the solar panels and PW2 combine to completely eliminate grid power draws.